jquery - Resetting the .style of an element / reverting to 'initial' without .style overriding -

 i have jquery event looks handle hovering, it's job properly:

-$(".projectcontainerr").hover( function(){ if (windowstate != 3){ $('.projecttitle', this).animate({ opacity:1},100); } }, function(){ if(windowstate != 3){ $('.projecttitle', this).animate({ opacity:"initial"},100); } } );
+$(".projectcontainerr").hover( function(){ if (windowstate != 3){ $('.projecttitle', this).animate({ opacity:1},100); } }, function(){ if(windowstate != 3){ $('.projecttitle', this).animate({ opacity:"initial"},100); } } ); the problem

-(aka, value defined in media queries) after unhovering, value overridden fact set 1, when hovered onto.
+when opacity reset it's value of initial (aka, value defined in media queries) after unhovering, value overridden fact set 1, when hovered onto.
 "1" value hovering placed element's style, overriding inherited value css 'initial' has returned to.

 how prevent value overriding / reset / animate without using element's style?